torproject/tor/doc/HACKING/README.1st.md

 This directory has helpful information about what you need to know to hack on Tor!

-First, read `GettingStarted.md` and `GettingStartedRust.md`
-to learn how to get a start in Tor development.
+First, read `GettingStarted.md` to learn how to get a start in Tor development.

-If you've decided to write a patch, `CodingStandards.md` and `CodingStandardsRust.md` will give you a bunch of information about how we structure our code.
+If you've decided to write a patch, `CodingStandards.md` will give you a bunch of information about how we structure our code.

 It's important to get the code right!
 Reading `WritingTests.md` will tell you how to write and run tests in the Tor codebase.